entropyxyz/meta-entropy-tss/README.md

-## meta-entropy
+# meta-entropy

+Yocto layer with recipe for entropy-tss

 This repo is currently **work-in-progress**

-Yocto layer with recipe for entropy-tss

-Currently this just copies in a pre-built binary rather than compiling it within Yocto.
+Currently this copies in a pre-built binary rather than compiling it within Yocto.

-This is not the 'real' entropy-tss binary, but a simple axum-based http server which on getting a request generates a TDX quote and responds with some quote data
+The included binary is not the 'real' entropy-tss binary, but a simple axum-based http server which on getting an HTTP request generates a TDX quote and responds with some quote data:

 Eg:
 ```